ktaylor63/southeast/site/content/science/peer-review.md

     link: 'https://flic.kr/p/MpqNtA'
     caption: 'Each year local watershed group Haywood Waterways gets every 8th-grade student in North Carolina’s Haywood County outside exploring the Pigeon River.
 Photo by Gary Peeples, USFWS.'
     position: 'bottom left'
-updated: 'November 3rd, 2016'
+updated: 'January 31st, 2017'
 ---

-In order to ensure the quality and credibility of the scientific information we use to make regulatory decisions, the U.S. Fish and Wildlife Service has implemented a formal peer review process for influential scientific documents.

-While we have always consulted experts to ensure that our decisions are based on sound science, through this peer review process we follow the guidelines for Federal agencies spelled out in the Office of Management and Budget (OMB) *[Final Information Quality Bulletin for Peer Review]* released December 16, 2004.
+The U.S. Fish and Wildlife Service has always consulted experts to ensure that our decisions are based on sound science, through this peer review process we follow the guidelines for Federal agencies spelled out in the Office of Management and Budget (OMB) *[Final Information Quality Bulletin for Peer Review](http://www.whitehouse.gov/omb/memoranda/fy2005/m05-03.pdf)* released December 16, 2004.

 Part of the peer review process is to provide information on the Web about how each peer review is to be conducted, as described in [this checklist](https://www.fws.gov/informationquality/peer_review/).

 ## Peer Review Documents

+We have identified the following documents as meeting the OMB criteria of peer review for influential scientific information.

 <label for="review-search">Search:</label>
 <div class="search-group">